 The Muswellbrook-Terminals section is the core of the Hunter Valley network.
-A majority of the coal mines in the Hunter Valley connect to this part of the network, which includes a number of branches of varying length.
+A majority of the coal mines in the Hunter Valley connect to this part of the network, with a number of branches servicing multiple mines.
 All of the corridor is at least double track with significant sections of triple track and dedicated double track for coal from Maitland to Hexham.